 Many Hollywood Westerns sanctify myths about the origins of the United States.
 A typical example is to turn a cattle drive into a crusade.
 Brass, strings and timpani magnify the act of herding livestock across a river until it has the gravitas of crossing the Red Sea.
 Mattie is both part of this tradition and a parody of it, treating her quest and all its participants with a piety that blinds her to the absurdities around her.
 This is the source of much of the book's considerable humor.

 The story takes place in the 1870's and Mattie has never seen a Hollywood Western, nor read a Western novel.
-Her pieties come from her knowledge of the Bible, and her courage is really a Presbyterian self-righteousness, wedded to a passion for balancing accounts.
+Her pieties derive from her knowledge of the Bible, and her courage is really a Presbyterian self-righteousness, wedded to a passion for balancing accounts.
 The book is narrated by Mattie and you never forget her church background because it's present in her voice on every page.
 She doesn't narrate the body of the film, however, and I came to think that a score based on church music would put her quest in context and make her unbelievable story believable.

 I met with the Coens just before they headed West to begin shooting, to pitch this idea.
 It turned out that Ethan had the same inkling - the music should be based on hymns of the period.
 We tried to get more specific - Protestant hymns certainly - Presbyterian most likely.
 The one the Coens referenced was "Leaning on the Everlasting Arms," known to us by its use in the film "The Night of the Hunter."
 My preference was for hymns that leant themselves to a call-and-response structure.
 I thought this would nicely mirror Mattie's lone voice echoing in the wilderness.
 I was also disinclined to use a hymn well-known for its use in a previous film.